Signed in as:

 What Next?

-Give child 5 good rescue breaths, mouth to mouth.
-Remember to pinch child's nose to prevent air escaping.
-Should the chest rise and fall this indicates you can pass air past the object.
-If there is no rise and fall the airway is still fully blocked.
+Give the child 5 good rescue breaths, mouth-to-mouth.
+Remember to pinch the child's nose to prevent air escaping.
+Should the chest rise and fall, this indicates you can pass air past the object.
+If there is no rise and fall, the airway is still fully blocked.

 What Now?

-Give child another 30 compression's with one hand placed in the center of child's chest between nipple line.
-Push a little harder as this may force the object up.
+Give the child another 30 compressions with one hand placed in the center of the child's chest between the nipple line.
+Push a little harder, as this may force the object up.

 Continue With

 2 more rescue breaths, mouth to mouth.
-Remember to pinch child's nose to prevent air escaping.
-Followed by another 30 compression's .
+Remember to pinch the child's nose to prevent air escaping.
+Followed by another 30 compressions.

 Important!

-This is a good question, the reality is that in 3 minutes a child could have brain damaged in 6-10 minutes this brain damage may be irreversible.
-This process when on your own may take a few minutes from choke to CPR there is an opportunity in the first few moments to release the object as the child's body goes limp and relaxed the object may release, these are vital moment when the object can be released and the child resuscitated.
+This is a good question.
+The reality is that in 3 minutes, a child could have brain damage in 6-10 minutes; this brain damage may be irreversible.
+This process, when on your own, may take a few minutes from choke to CPR.
+There is an opportunity in the first few moments to release the object as the child's body goes limp and relaxed.
+The object may be released.
+These are vital moments when the object can be released, and the child resuscitated.

-The harsh reality, if you fail to remove the object the child in a short period of time the child may die.
+The harsh reality, if you fail to remove the object from the child in a short period of time, the child may die.